To Be Announced: Arbitrary announcement

 Therefore, $\dia{!}\phi\vel \dia{!}\psi$ is not equivalent to $\dia{!}(\phi\vel\psi)$. \end{example}

 A similar yet slightly different version is the logic with, for each $Q \subseteq P$, quantifier which results in the logic called SAPAL (S for `subset').
 If we require $Q$ to be finite we get FSAPAL.
-These logics are also reported in \cite{DitmarschLKS20}.
+These logics are also reported in \cite{hvdetal.almost:2022}.
 Although all these logics have slightly different expressivity, their axiomatizations are not very different from APAL and they are also undecidable.

-\paragraph{Quantifying over formulas of bounded modal depth}
+\subsubsection{Quantifying over formulas of bounded modal depth}

+In this variation we only allow quantification over formulas of bounded modal depth.
+This is a novel proposal.
+We are unaware of a publication or work in progress.

-This quantification over quantifier-free formulas of bounded modal depth has been suggested by French.
-We do not know of any published or ongoing work.
+This quantification over quantifier-free formulas of bounded modal depth has been suggested by Tim French.
 We have already seen a bit of this variation: the logic BAPAL has quantifiers $\dia{!^0}$ in this sense.
 That may not be immediately obvious.
 The quantifier-free formulas of modal depth $0$ may contain announcement modalities but do not contain any epistemic modalities $\Dia$.
 But from such formulas we can eliminate the announcements.
 It is easy to see that for $\phi,\psi\in\lang(!)$, $[\phi]\psi$ is equivalent to $\phi\imp\psi$.
 Using that we can prove by induction on the number of announcements in a formula that any $\phi\in\lang(!)$ is equivalent to a $\phi'\in\lang(\emptyset)$, that is, to a Boolean.

+It seems interesting to investigate whether, like BAPAL, this logic has a finitary axiomatization and is decidable.